Should you spend your money on a coffee machine with two boilers?

 - There is less waiting for the machine to either heat up or cool down

-The two main issues are cost because a machine with two boilers is inherently more expensive and has higher running costs, and dimensions as a machine with 2 boilers takes up more kitchen space that a similar machine with 1.
-But cost is the biggie downside in my humble opinion.
+The two main issues are cost because a machine with two boilers is inherently more expensive and has higher running costs, and dimensions as a machine with two boilers takes up more kitchen space that a similar machine with one.

 If you are looking to totally delight your coffee-drinking or gadget-loving partner at Christmas, then one of these machine will do just that!

-For the regular coffee drinker (assuming you have textured milk), well probably yes if you can afford the extra cost.
+For the regular milked coffee drinker it’ll be worth it if you can afford the extra cost and have the space.

 For the dedicated coffee nut or enthusiastic home barista – it would be a great purchase – again if you can afford the higher purchase price.

-Finally, these machines tend to be top-notch brands, so you know you are buying a quality machine.
+A final thought, these machines are more expensive but tent to be top-notch brands, so you know you are buying a quality machine.